amurtala/amurtala/README.md

 - Hi, I’m @amurtala
 - I’m interested in coding
 - I’m currently learning software engineering at Alx African Academy
-- I’m looking to collaborate on Phyton and Linus OS
+- I’m looking to collaborate on C/C++, Phyton and Linux OS
 - How to reach me amurtala+git@gmail.com

 <!---